 (*The definition of a classroom teacher is an individual who spends half or more of his/her work time teaching in the classroom.)

 Involvement of preservice teachers is encouraged but not required.
 This research should lead to a draft article suitable for submission in the Mathematics Teacher Educator, Journal for Research in Mathematics Education, or in one of the NCTM school journals.
 Proposals must address the following: research design, the plan for collecting and analyzing data, and the anticipated impact on students' learning.

-The primary applicant must be either (1) a college or university mathematics educator who is a Full Individual or E-Member of NCTM (on or before October 12, 2018) or (2) a teacher (a) with a Full Individual or E-Member of NCTM (on or before October 12, 2018) or (b) who teaches at a school having a current (on or before October 12, 2018) NCTM Pre-K-8 school membership .
+The primary applicant must be either (1) a college or university mathematics educator who is a Essential or Premium member of NCTM (on or before October 12, 2018) or (2) a teacher (a) with a Essential or Premium member of NCTM (on or before October 12, 2018) or (b) who teaches at a school having a current (on or before October 12, 2018) NCTM Pre-K-8 school membership .
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
 All grant activities must be completed between June 1, 2019 and May 31, 2021.

 I. Proposal Cover Form (Microsoft Word)

 ❏ Must include NCTM member number or, for Pre-K-8, school's membership number.